2001 (Dr. Dre album): Title and release

-Background
+After the release of Death Row's Chronic 2000, Interscope announced that Dr. Dre's album would now be named Chronic 2001: No Seeds through teaser posters displaying a "Summer '99" release date.
+Amongst the roster of guests listed on the posters were rappers Sticky Fingaz and RBX, who neither were featured on the finished album.
+Years later, in an interview with Sticky Fingaz, he stated the song featuring himself and RBX was the Eminem song "Remember Me?", which, at Eminem's request, was put aside for his then-upcoming album, The Marshall Mathers LP.
+Shortly after, Interscope began the main promotional campaign displaying a new release date, "October 26th 1999", and a new logo that drops the subtitle No Seeds.
+At this point, Priority decided not to honor the original agreement and threatened to sue Dr. Dre if the Chronic trademark were to be used in any capacity.
+Dre eventually decided to release the album as simply 2001 in November.
+Despite this, a marijuana leaf was added to the album cover next to 2001, a subtle nod to its original name.

 In an interview with The New York Times, Dr. Dre spoke about his motivation to record the album and how he felt that he had to prove himself to fans and media again after doubts arose over his production and rapping ability.
-These doubts came from the fact that he had not released a solo studio album since The Chronic (1992).
+These doubts came from the fact that he had not released a solo studio album since 1992's The Chronic.
 He stated:

-The album was intended to be released as a mixtape; with tracks linked through interludes and turntable effects, but was then changed to be set up like a film.
+The album was first intended to be released like a mixtape; with tracks linked through interludes and turntable effects, but it was changed to be set up like a film.
 Dr. Dre stated, "Everything you hear is planned.
 It's a movie, with different varieties of situations.
-So you've got buildups, touching moments, aggressive moments.
+So you've got build-ups, touching moments, aggressive moments.
 You've even got a 'Pause for Porno.'
 It's got everything that a movie needs."
 Speaking of how he did not record the album for club or radio play and that he planned the album simply for entertainment with comical aspects throughout, he commented "I'm not trying to send out any messages or anything with this record.
 I just basically do hard-core hip-hop and try to add a touch of dark comedy here and there.
 A lot of times the media just takes this and tries to make it into something else when it's all entertainment first.
 You shouldn't take it too seriously."